tascholz/scooteq/README.md

 ## setup
 make sure, docker and docker-compose is installed

+1. git clone into scoot-dev
+>folder name is important due to container naming

-1. open terminal and run
+2. open terminal and run
 > docker-compose up -d

 to start the container

 the first time will take a while

-2. go to
+3. go to
 >localhost/public/index.php/

-3. click populate link
+4. click populate link

-4. got to local/public/index.php/routes
+5. got to local/public/index.php/routes